CloudNetService/website/docs/commands/players.md

 ## players player connect {#players-player-connect}
 **Usage:** `players player <name> connect <service>`

-This command sens the player with the given name to the specified service.
+This command sends the player with the given name to the specified service.